-We can also include an extra cost for arriving at a node at a each time step.
-This would represent, for the canonical interpretation of the TSP, the time spent by the salesman actually performing each sale at node $a$.
-This would be an extra linear term, so that the cost would be
+An extra cost can be included for arriving at a node at each time step.
+This would represent, for the canonical interpretation of the TSP, the time spent by the salesman actually making each sale at node $a$.
+This would be an extra linear term, so the cost would be